 Big wooded lots some with a view of the bay were selling at a few hundred dollars each.
 “Investment in Forest Park today means rich profits in the future” – Come out and see the $10,000 pool being built for the residents – Oakland Tribune June 1924.

-I wish I had more to share on this Thornhill Park this is all I can find.
-I only found out about it by accident when researching the home of Judge EM Gibson who lived on a ranch in area where Thornhill School is now and over to Aspinwall Drive.
-Judge Gibson lived there in the late 1880’s.
-I will soon post something on the first residents of Montclair which will include Gibson.
-I will call this page a work in progress to be undated.
+I wish I had more to share on Thornhill Park.
+I only found out about it by accident when looking into Judge EM Gibson’s home, who lived on a ranch in the area where Thornhill School is now and over to Aspinwall Drive.
+He lived there in the late 1880s.

-Thornhill Park was an area of small farms of 1/4 acre to 1 acres where you could grow your own food or say raise chickens as noted the ad below.
+Thornhill Park was an area of small farms of 1/4 acre to 1 acre where you could grow your own food or say raise chickens, as noted in the ad below.

 Some of the homes in Thornhill Park –

-A September 1919 advertisement for 6-Room Bungalow on One Acre in Beautiful Thornhill Park located at 650 Thorn Road (now Thornhill Drive) .
+A September 1919 advertisement for 6-Room Bungalow on One Acre in Beautiful Thornhill Park located at 650 Thorn Road (now Thornhill Drive).
 It is my best guess that this is not 6110 or 6116 Thornhill Drive.
-650 Thorn Road is one address that I can’t link to a modern address number.
-But I am fairly certain that it is one those two.
+650 Thorn Road is one address that I can’t link to a new address number.
+But I am reasonably sure that it is one of those two.

 Lawrence Block of the Villa Site Sales Company was in changed with the sale of the property and Block said:

-This was Villa Site Sales Company first big sale and they were offering it at mortgage prices.
+This was Villa Site Sales Company’s first big sale, and they were offering it at mortgage prices.
 The sale price was as low as $175.00.
 More than 50 cabins and cottages were being planned.